 Current Configuration resources represent the service's knowledge of the current state and configuration of the resource.
-This may be directly updatable with a PATCH or it may be read-only by the client and the client must PATCH to a separate Setting resource.
+This may be directly updatable with a PATCH or it may be read-only by the client and the client must PATCH and/or PUT to a separate Settings resource.
+For resources that can be modified